Fork me on GitHub

 This page is a web-friendly rendering of my project notes shared in the LEAP GitHub repository.

-• electronics - usually involving an Arduino or other microprocessor in one way or another.
-Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting
+LEAP is my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
+Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.

-Projects are often inspired by things found wild on the net, or ideas from the many great electronics and scale modelling podcasts and YouTube channels.
-Feel free to borrow liberally, and if you spot any issues do let me know (or send a PR!).
-See the individual projects for credits where due.
+Projects are often inspired by things found wild on the net, or ideas from the many great electronics podcasts and YouTube channels.
+Feel free to borrow liberally, and if you spot any issues do let me know or send a pull-request.